mnp014/Docker/Docker Machine/Create docker machine.md

   ```

 -----
-## Command to Create docker machine on different platforms:
+## Shell scripts to create docker machine on different platforms:
+Step 1:
+Copy the following into `<script>.sh` file and run them as scripts

 ### 1. Create on VirtualBox: